Algebraic dynamic programming

 end

-Here, we compute \( \text{Weight}_S(a,b) \) recursively by using the weight of sub strings.
+Here, we compute \( \text{subgraphweight}_S(a,b) \) recursively by using the weight of sub strings.

 # Note: for this function to be efficient, you would ideally use

-function Weight(T::Type{<:Semiring}, s1, s2)
+function subgraphweight(T::Type{<:Semiring}, s1, s2)

 # We will be computing a sum, so it makes sense to initialize this

 # with zero.
-Notice we pass the semiring type to the zero
+Notice we pass the semi ring type to the zero

 # function.
 This is not your garden variety zero, but the one from

-# your chosen semiring!
+# your chosen semi ring!

 o = zero(T)

-# From a modification that transforms s1[2:end] into s2, we can
+# From a modification that transforms s1[1:end-1] into s2, we can

 # create a transformation that transforms s1 into s2 by appending